All Episodes

 The issue involves whether an arbitration award in the case by an Islamic scholar was proper.

-The mosque got the money from the state after it used some of the mosques' land for a road project.
+The mosque got the money from the state after it used some of the mosque's land for a road project.

 From the outset of learning of the purported arbitration award, the court's concern has been whether there was ecclesiastical principles for dispute resolution involved that would compel the court to adopt the arbitration decision without considering state law.

-The court has concluded that as to the question of enforceability of the arbitrator's award, the case should proceed under ecclesiastical Islamic law.
+The court has concluded that as to the question of enforceability of the arbitrator's award, the case should proceed under ecclesiastical Islamic law, because that's the basis on which it was agreed to.

-Now, some people say that what the the judge did here was just purely rule on a contract that was signed between two consenting parties.
+Now, some people say that what the judge did here was just purely rule on a contract that was signed between two consenting parties.

 They agreed to this.